jakobwesthoff/Vala_CMake/README.rst

 OPTIONS
     A list of optional options to be passed to the valac executable.
 This can be used to pass "--thread" for example to enable multi-threading support.

+DIRECTORY
+    Specify the directory where the output source files will be stored.
+If ommitted, the source files will be stored in CMAKE_CURRENT_BINARY_DIR.

 CUSTOM_VAPIS
     A list of custom vapi files to be included for compilation.
 This can be